syncfusion-content/javascript-docs/js/DropDownList/Customization.md

 ## Applying HTML Attributes

 Additional HTML attributes can be applied to the widget by using [htmlAttributes](http://help.syncfusion.com/js/api/ejdropdownlist#members:htmlattributes) property.
 The attributes such as name, required, read-only and disabled are directly applied to the input element of DropDownList, and other attributes such as style, class will be applied to the outer wrapper element of DropDownList.
-Note: when you add an item dynamically to the widget, you can specify the html attributes in the [addItem()](http://help.syncfusion.com/js/api/ejdropdownlist#methods:additem) method parameters.
+Note: when you add an item dynamically to the widget, you can specify the HTML attributes in the [addItem()](http://help.syncfusion.com/js/api/ejdropdownlist#methods:additem) method parameters.

 {% highlight html %}